 - Even if it takes place laparoscopically, in expert hands, it is not without risks, including vital ones.

-- It can only be decided after careful consideration and multidisciplinary consultation (endocrinologist, nutritionist, psychiatrist or psychologist).
+- It can only be decided after careful consideration and multidisciplinary consultation (endocrinologist, nutritionist, psychiatrist, or psychologist).

-- When the principle of surgery is retained, the choice of the operation must be made carefully taking into account several criteria, including the level of BMI, eating behavior, co-pathologies, age.
+- When the principle of surgery is retained, the choice of the operation must be made carefully taking into account several criteria, including the level of BMI, eating behavior, co-pathologies, and age.

 - It requires monitoring, medical monitoring (and often psychological) indefinite.

 - When the indications are well laid, the success rate must exceed 80% at five years.